-The standard for involuntary withdrawal is clear and convincing evidence that the student represents a danger to self or others, or is perceived by a professional to lack the emotional or psychological ability to succeed in or benefit from the academic environment.
-Examples of such circumstances include, but are not limited to, students threatening other individuals with severe bodily harm, students who are not able to care for their own basic needs to the extent that their lack of self-care represents a threat to the health of the campus community, and/or students exhibiting extremely bizarre or destructive behavior.
-This policy may not be used to involuntarily withdraw a student simply because he or she exhibits eccentric or unusual behavior.
+The standard for involuntary withdrawal is clear and convincing evidence that the student represents a danger to self or others or is not qualified even with reasonable modifications to participate in the academic community.
+Examples of such circumstances include, but are not limited to, students threatening other individuals with severe bodily harm, students who are not able to care for their own basic needs to the extent that their lack of self-care represents a threat to their own health or the health of the campus community, and/or students exhibiting destructive behavior.

-Prior to involuntarily withdrawing a student, the College may require that the student undergo a mandatory assessment.
-The evaluation will not be required if such an assessment will not be helpful in arriving at a decision.
+Prior to involuntarily withdrawing a student, the College may require that the student undergo a mandated assessment, as described at Section 4.4 above.

 A student who is being considered for involuntary withdrawal shall be notified in writing by the Office of Student Services.
 If the student would like to request a meeting with the Director of Advising and Career Services, she or he must request a meeting in writing within 48 hours of the initial notification.
 If a student requests a meeting, it will be conducted as soon as possible, but no later than seven calendar days after the request is made, unless both the student and the Director agree that a further postponement is necessary.
-While the meeting is pending, the College may, for safety reasons, prohibit the student from being on campus or limit other student privileges or access to College facilities or resources.
+While the meeting is pending, the College may, based on an individualized assessment of the student's behavior, the nature of the threat the student's behavior poses to the College community, the probability that potential injury and/or substantially disruptive behaviors will actually occur, and whether reasonable accommodations will sufficiently mitigate such risks, prohibit the student from being on campus or limit other student privileges or access to College facilities or resources.